 It falls to but a few companies to celebrate two centuries of business.
 If Jacob Bromwell® could be transformed from a little wood-frame building into one of America’s leading housewares companies in 200 years, what might the next century bring?

-Jacob Bromwell (1785-1866) is born in Richmond, VA, a country village not far from Cincinnati, OH.
+Our story truly begins in 1785 with the birth of our founder, Jacob Bromwell (1785-1866), who was born in Richmond, VA, a country village not far from Cincinnati, OH.
 He is not to be confused with his grandson, Jacob Henry Bromwell, born May 11, 1848, who was a former U.S. Representative from Ohio.
 Mr. Bromwell is educated in the Quaker Schools of Baltimore, MD and becomes a young soldier of the War of 1812.
 He returns home with an entrepreneurial spirit and a strong desire to start his own business.

 A frontier entrepreneur, Jacob Bromwell leaves Baltimore and forges his way across the American frontier.
 He travels west via the Ohio River on a flatboat, ending his journey in a small town with the funny name of Cincinnati, OH.
 The Panic of 1819 strikes – America’s first major financial crisis – yet that same year he opens America’s first wire goods and housewares manufacturing company.
 Located at 181 Walnut St. in Cincinnati, his eponymous company occupies all six floors and boasts over 1,000 products in its catalog.